rainer78/jobresponsediagnostic/README.md

-# jobresponsediagnostic
+# Job Response Diagnostic

-Single-page diagnostic tool explaining why online job applications stall or fail, with prescriptive next steps.
+A single-page diagnostic tool that helps job seekers understand why online applications stall or fail, and identifies the correct next action.

+This repository contains a static HTML implementation intended for direct deployment.